homieiot/homie-esp8266/README.md

 * **`callback`**: Reset function

-#### void .setResettable (bool `resettable`)

-Is the device resettable?
-This is useful at runtime, because you might want the device not to be resettable when you have another library that is doing some unfinished work, like moving shutters for example.

-* **`resettable`**: Is the device resettable?
-Default value is `true`

 #### void .setSetupFunction (void (\*`callback`)(void))

 You can provide the function that will be called when operating in normal mode (when the device is configured and connected).